Transition to retirement

 Many who decide to move to part-time work arrangements open a Transition to retirement (TTR) account.
 The income payments they receive help to supplement their reduced salary.

-A TTR account can also help provide tax benefits for people over 60 who continue to work full time.
+A TTR account can also help provide tax benefits for people aged 60-64 who continue to work full time.
 While receiving an income from your TTR account, you could structure your super contributions to maximise your savings and reduce tax, without reducing your take-home pay.

 Our Transition to retirement fact sheet has some case studies that detail how this strategy works.
 It can get complicated, so if you're unsure, consider seeking advice.